Global concert industry in flux as coronavirus spreads

 The waves of cancellations first began in late January and February as acts such as X Ambassadors, Khalid, BTS, Green Day and Avril Lavigne cancelled performances in Asia.
 Others, from Madonna to Queen to Maluma, backed out of scheduled performances in Europe, especially as officials put limits on public gatherings.
 And each day, more and more U.S. shows have been axed.

 America’s most popular festival, the Coachella Valley Music and Arts Festival, was set to take place in April but has been postponed to October.
-The electronic dance event Ultra in Miami was also postponed, while Austin’s South by Southwest festival, originally planned for March 13-22, was scraped.
+The electronic dance event, Ultra Music Festival in Miami was also postponed.
+The South by Southwest festival, originally planned for March 13-22 in Austin, Texas, was scraped.

 “The concern is not so much that a bunch of people would go to a show and get really sick.
 It’s that they go home and spread it around.
 That’s a concern for the festival business and destination festivals, where people come from all over the country, if not the world,” Waddell said.